jonathan-alipate/Auror-Algorithm/README.md

 #####Pseudocode

 Inputs: a string, and a dictionary of values.
-|
-V
 Outputs: Input string with dictionary values substituted into the [] delimited tokens.

 Exceptions: "[[" & "]]" to be escaped.